apaam/webpage/docs/about/bugs_&_feature_requests.md

 #### Known issues

- - The compilation of mlpack and its relevant sources in netdem would consume a lot of memory (~10 G).
-It would also cause computers breakdown if compiling with multiple thread.
+ - The compilation of mlpack and its relevant sources in netdem with ``debug`` option would consume a lot of memory (~10 G), wihch might cause computers breakdown if compiling with multiple thread.

 #### TODOs